WLeeeee/SSL-library/README.md

 There is also a tiny httpd implementation under exp/myhttp.

-The httpd used SSL library for file transmission.
+The httpd uses SSL library for file transmission.